 Scary Trivia: 300 feet high, 492 feet long.
 This bridge, at first glance, gives an impression of being well-structured, but it is actually not.

-The Marienbruecke, a beautiful yet scary bridge built near the Bavarian Alps, connects the cliffs on two sides with one another.
+The Marienbruecke Bridge in Germany is a beautiful yet scary bridge built near the Bavarian Alps, connects the cliffs on two sides with one another.
 Your heartbeat will definitely race while walking on this bridge, so think twice before crossing.